 We, Georgia Transmission and our 38 members are members of Georgia System Operations Corporation, which was formed in 1997 to own and operate the system operations business we previously owned.
 Georgia System Operations operates the system control center and currently provides Georgia Transmission and us with system operations services and administrative support services.
 We have contracted with Georgia System Operations to schedule and dispatch our resources.
 We also purchase from Georgia System Operations services that it purchases from Georgia Power under the Control Area Compact, which we co-signed with Georgia System Operations.
-See "OUR MEMBERS AND THEIR POWER SUPPLY RESOURCES -Members' Relationship with Georgia Transmission and Georgia System Operations."
-Georgia System Operations provides support services to us in the areas of accounting, auditing, communications, human resources, facility management, telecommunications and information technology at cost.
+See "OUR MEMBERS AND THEIR POWER SUPPLY RESOURCES - Members' Relationship with Georgia Transmission and Georgia System Operations."
+Georgia System Operations provides support services to us in the areas of accounts payable, payroll, auditing, human resources, campus services, telecommunications and information technology at cost.

-We currently have approximately \$11.2 million of loans outstanding to Georgia System Operations, primarily for the purpose of financing capital expenditures.
-Georgia System Operations has an additional \$10.0 million that can be drawn under one of its loans with us.
+We currently have approximately \$13.1 million of loans outstanding to Georgia System Operations, primarily for the purpose of financing capital expenditures.
+Georgia System Operations has an additional \$4.0 million that can be drawn under one of its loans with us.